-This topic describes how to configure disk cleanup scheduling on Diego Cells in Ops Manager.
+This article describes how to configure disk cleanup scheduling on Diego Cells in Ops Manager.

 Ops Manager isolates app instances (AIs) from each other using containers that run inside Diego Cells.
 Containers enforce a set of isolation layers, including file system isolation.
 A Ops Manager container file system can either be a Ops Manager stack or the result of pulling a Docker image.

 For performance reasons, the Diego Cells cache the Docker image layers and the Ops Manager stacks used by running AIs.
-When Ops Manager destroys an AI or reschedules an AI to a different Diego Cell, a chance exist that certain Docker image layers or an old Ops Manager stack becomes unused.
+When Ops Manager destroys an AI or reschedules an AI to a different Diego Cell, certain Docker image layers or an old Ops Manager stack becomes unused.
 If Ops Manager does not clean these unused layers, the cell ephemeral disk slowly fills.

 Ops Manager provides the following options for scheduling the disk cleanup process on Diego Cells in the App Containers pane of the TAS for VMs tile: